 Christmas can be a time of overindulgence and over-consumption, but it doesn’t have to be that way.
-For the fourth year in a row, we’re running our 12 Days of Conscious Christmas series – because we can definitely be more mindful during the festive season won’t dampen your holiday spirit.
+And being a little bit more mindful during the festive season won’t dampen your holiday spirit.
 Here’s how to have a zero-waste Christmas and still have a jolly old time.
 Ho ho ho to that!

 You know the scene: a pile of unwanted presents on Boxing Day, wrapping paper strewn across the floor, tinsel drooping off trees filled with plastic, hangovers, gout.
 Sound familiar?
 If this is reminiscent of your Christmases past, remember that it doesn’t have to be this way.
 Life can be so much simpler without all the stuff that we’ve been conditioned to believe is ‘festive tradition’.
 Make new traditions, set yourself free from the faff, and get creative this holiday with these eight waste-free alternatives.

 1. The gift of experiences

 It seems obvious, but taking the materialism out of gift-giving and instead investing your time into making memories with your loved ones, especially with young children, can easily be the best way to embrace the Christmas spirit.
 Gather groups of your loved ones to go ice skating, grab an ice cream, challenge yourself in an escape room or even bounce together at a trampoline park.
 The idea is to put your phones away, have fun and be present, as a present.

 A treasure hunt using upcycled and inexpensive goodies hidden around the house can also be a great way to instil excitement and get both children and adults ‘treasuring’ all kinds of things.
 Use leftover coins and seashells from your travels or pass down old treasures from when you were a child yourself.

 2. Gifts that last a lifetime

 Reducing waste does not necessarily mean going cold turkey over the holidays.
 Instead, you can invest in quality items such as cast iron pans, kitchen knives, and travel backpacks.

 Buy Me Once – has a long list of well-researched and tested products – some of them even have lifetime guarantees.